 Coaching effectiveness and competency.
 Observation of coaches in a training and competition environment with elite athletes or observations from previous coaching at junior tournaments.
 Assessment to be made against core criteria such as; organisation, communication, rapport with players, technical and tactical knowledge etc.

 Previous reports.
-Comments from previous coaching reports for applicants that have previously held a Squash Vic coaching position.
+Comments from previous coaching reports for applicants that have previously held a Squash & Racquetball Victoria coaching position.

 Managing situations.
 Applicants to prepare responses to set situations/scenarios.